Japanese war crimes: Human experimentation and biological warfare

 Special Japanese military units conducted experiments on civilians and POWs in China.
 The purpose of experimentation was to develop biological weapons that could be used for aggression.
 Biological agents and gases developed from these experiments were used against the Chinese Army and civilian population.
 These included Unit 731 under Shirō Ishii.
 Victims were subjected to experiments including but not limited to vivisection, amputations without anesthesia, testing of biological weapons, horse blood transfusions, and injection of animal blood into their corpses.
 Anesthesia was not used because it was believed that anesthetics would adversely affect the results of the experiments.

 To determine the treatment of frostbite, prisoners were taken outside in freezing weather and left with exposed arms, periodically drenched with water until frozen solid.
 The arm was later amputated; the doctor would repeat the process on the victim's upper arm to the shoulder.
 After both arms were gone, the doctors moved on to the legs until only a head and torso remained.
 The victim was then used for plague and pathogens experiments.

 A former unit 731 member testified:

 As soon as the symptoms were observed, the prisoner was taken from the cell and into the dissection room...he was strapped down, still screaming frightfully.
 One of the doctors stuffed a towel into his mouth, then with one quick slice of the scalpel he was opened up."
 Witnesses at vivisections report that the victim usually lets out a horrible scream when the cut is made, and the voice stops soon after.

 Furthermore, according to the 2002 International Symposium on the Crimes of Bacteriological Warfare, the number of people killed by the Imperial Japanese Army germ warfare and human experiments is around 580,000.
 Top officers of Unit 731 were not prosecuted for war crimes after the war, in exchange for turning over the results of their research to the Allies.
 They were also reportedly given responsible positions in Japan's pharmaceutical industry, medical schools, and health ministry.

 While Unit 731 is the most infamous facility, scholars have shown that Japanese biological and chemical warfare units stationed in Beijing (Unit 1855), Nanjing (Unit 1644) and Canton (Unit 1688) also experimented on human subjects.

-Manchukuo officials participate in a "plague prevention" operation.
+Manchukuo officials participate in a "plague prevention" operation, which is a bacteriological test directed by Japan's 'Unit 731', in November of 1940 at Nong'an County, northeast China's Jilin Province.

 One case of human experimentation occurred in Japan itself.
 At least nine of 11 members of Lt.
 Marvin Watkins' 29th Bomb Group crew (of the 6th Bomb Squadron) survived the crash of their U.S. Army Air Forces B-29 bomber on Kyūshū, on 5 May 1945.
 The bomber's commander was separated from his crew and sent to Tokyo for interrogation, while the other survivors were taken to the anatomy department of Kyushu University, at Fukuoka, where they were subjected to vivisection or killed.